LiteralMineral/wiktionary-data-processing/ProjectDescriptions/project-overview.md

 #### On the Data Preparation side:
 1. Explode the forms
+2. Save as a parquet file (for now)
-2. Sort the tags into the properties they represent (number, person, tense, usage, locale, case, mood, inflection-class, etc.)
+3. Sort the tags into the properties they represent (number, person, tense, usage, locale, case, mood, inflection-class, etc.)

 #### On the User Interaction side:
 1. Users will create their own definitions for meanings of properties using a form on the website.
+2. Defaults will be available which select the appropriate properties for a language's parts of speech.
 2. These definitions will include:
    * what subset, if any, they should be applied to. (should they vary by part of speech? by language? by something else?)
    * descriptive names and what properties of word forms they should "capture"
 3. The subset of data will be generated.

-## Senses
+### Senses

-1.
+1. Separate out the glosses, including the tags specific to their meaning.
+2.